Weekly rides for every rider.

 - 15-30 miles.
 12-16 mph.
 No drop.

-Co-hosted by Bike Austin and perfect for new riders or folks looking for a casual spin.
-Usually two groups, one averages 14-16 mph for 20-30 miles, the other averages 12 mph for 15-25 miles.
+The Scout-A-Route is perfect for new riders and folks looking for a casual spin.
+Usually the ride splits into two groups, one averages roughly 14-16 mph for 20-30 miles, the other averages about 12 mph for 15-25 miles.
 Leave your heart rate monitor at home and bring some cash for the occasional refreshment stop and enjoy.

 Friday Truancy Ride